 Shall provide notice to AMTSO members and others regarding the posting of any open test plan.

-Shall timely complete the certification process for submitted tests.
+Shall timely complete the accreditation process for submitted tests.

-Shall manage a certified test repository, with results to publicly available tests that may provide links behind a paywall or allow testers to submit a test summary statement in lieu of full results.

-Shall host public test pages for all tests that successfully pass AMTSO’s certification process.
+Shall host public test pages for all tests that successfully pass AMTSO’s accreditation process.
 The page will include the test plan, participants and their status, the tester, vendor commentary, and dispute results, if the test used a sample set curated by the participating vendors.

 Shall provide support and resolution to testers and vendors with regard to questions regarding compliance with AMTSO standards.

-Shall respond in a timely manner to inquiries regarding any certified test or tester, including regarding allegations of improper behavior.
+Shall respond in a timely manner to inquiries regarding any accredited test or tester, including regarding allegations of improper behavior.

-Shall publicly defend a properly certified test when accusations of improper behavior are settled.
+Shall publicly defend a properly accredited test when accusations of improper behavior are settled.

 Shall help facilitate arbitration between vendors and testers, as appropriate and as necessary.